 Technology brings dramatic changes in every aspect of our day-to-day life, revolutionizing our traditional approach to getting things done.
 These radical changes couldn’t bypass the logistics industry.
-It may seem like the development of the Internet and digital technologies that reduced to minimum the need in “ordinary mail” and digital downloads that took place of physical products will suggest a crisis in the logistics industry.
+It may seem like the development of the Internet and digital technologies that reduced to a minimum the need for “ordinary mail” and digital downloads that took place of physical products will suggest a crisis in the logistics industry.
 But the reality appeared to be absolutely different: never before such a huge number of goods have been shipped.
 Daily around 85 million packages and documents are delivered worldwide.
 Warmed by the e-commerce boom, logistics had no other choice but to discover new ways for development.

 Let’s find out what the most popular trends in logistics are and what direction the most creative leaders tend to move in.

 Artificial Intelligence and Machine Learning have already demonstrated their effectiveness in logistics.
 The huge flow of data originating in the supply chain defines their field of activities: by utilizing and analyzing it, revealing trends, and identifying every link of the supply chain, logistics companies can fundamentally transform operations.
 For instance, AI in supply chain planning and decision-making will minimize human intervention and eliminate human-made mistakes.
 Proper warehouse management will ease the planning process, increase efficiency, and speed up analysis time.
 Demand prediction will be performed by taking into account past experience and multiple demand-influencing factors to compile a reliable prognosis.
 Workforce planning, supplier selection, route analysis, and optimization – all these options may be brought into life and introduced into traditional business processes by the power of AI and ML.
 To cut a long story short, AI and ML will definitely bring visible results and contribute to tackling the hardest issues of businesses operating in logistics.